-New methods in the meeting between qualitative and quantitative social data
+Critical Algorithm Lab (CALL) - New methods in the meeting between qualitative and quantitative social data.

-It is therefore important to experiment with new ways to link data that may at first sight seem radically different.
+It is similarly important to experiment with new ways to link data that may at first sight seem radically different.
 This applies, for example, to the way new digital data from mobile phones can be combined with more established methods of sociological interviews or anthropological fieldwork.

 These are research methods that may provide complementary insights into social life and the way we form friendships and networks.
 Through practical experiments with these types of “data stitching”, the researchers in the CALL forum contribute to a better understanding of the potentials and pitfalls that arise when researchers and others swoop onto all the new kinds of big social data.

 Alongside and as part of practicing new forms of social-science research using digital data, CALL researchers also study how others in research and beyond make use of and handle similar data-related questions, opportunities, and challenges.

 This includes not least the ethical and political challenges that arise from working with social big data that can be downloaded from digital platforms, in terms of issues of privacy, confidentiality, and justice.
 It also includes questions of epistemology and their intersection with ethics and politics, to do with questions of proprietary data access, political uses of data, democratic accountability, and so on.